Crane & Outrigger Pad Safety: Use & Handling Guidelines

 Failure to comply with the below guidance may result in “point loading”.
 Point loading concentrates the load and increases pressure, rather than spreads the load and decreases pressure.
 Point loading increases the possibility of a tip-over and with it, serious injuries or fatalities in addition to significant property and equipment damage.

-• Always use materials of a known strength that are designed as support for heavy equipment.
+Always use materials of known strength that are designed to support heavy equipment.

 Do Not Span Voids or Depressions